What is acquisition success?

 When we get to the other side of the announcement and are ready to execute, it is extremely important that everyone is clear on the plan and strategy and that everyone is running in the same direction.

-A lot of we do is around enabling the offers so that we are ready to sell, but that's only one part of the success.
-You have to make sure that the sales is actually ready to sell.
+A lot of what we do is around enabling the offers so that we are ready to sell, but that's only one part of the success.
+You have to make sure that the sales are actually ready to sell.
 And you can do that by providing the right incentives.

 It doesn't matter how quickly we accelerate the execution on our side.
-We could have the products ready to be sold, but the important thing is that the go-to-market team is also prepared for the integration to be successful.
+We could have offers and products ready to be sold, but it takes the go-to-market teams being ready for integration to be successful.

 Measuring synergies